ClaPalo/npc_gzip/README.md

 --data_dir <DIR> [This needs to be specified for R8, R52 and Ohsumed.]
 --all_test [This will use the whole test dataset.]
 --all_train
---record [This will record the distance matrix in order to save for the future use.
+--record [This will record the distance matrix in order to save it for future uses.
 It's helpful when you want to run on the whole dataset.]
 --test_idx_start <INT>
 --test_idx_end <INT> [These two args help us to run on a certain range of test set.
 Also helpful for calculating the distance matrix on the whole dataset.]
 --para [This will use multiprocessing to accelerate.]
 --output_dir <DIR> [The output directory to save information of tested indices or distance matrix.]
 ```

+EDIT: We didn't understand what kind of direcotry should be specified after `--data_dir` in order to use R8, R52 and Ohsumed.

 #### Run full-shot experiments